-To get an idea I asked the price of a stamp in three similar “corner shops” around the London Bridge area on Friday.
+To get an idea I asked the price of a stamp in three similar “corner shops” around the London Bridge area on the same day.

 The first only sold 1st Class stamps and charged 90p.
-But this stamp (at the time of the research last year) should have been 65p, so the increase was a massive 38%.
+But this stamp – at the time of the research – should have been 65p, so the increase was a massive 38%.

 The second charged 70p for 2nd Class, while the third wanted 70p for 1st Class.
 Though the markups were smaller, the shops still charged more than if you got your stamps at the Post Office.